MacDoland/technical-test-front-end-main/README.md

 My next step is getting my testing setup in the simple components I've put together, once I'm happy with that I can roll them out to any further components.
 The bulk of the testing will be component testing using React Testing Library and jest.
 I will however add a few playwright E2E tests to test some user behaviour I feel that might not be covered as well as testing accessibility.

 Once I have all the basic MVP components together I can start to think about the presentation and how I break these down into reusable components, having the initial tests in place will be benefitial to make sure I don't break anything in the process.

+### Playwright
+You will have to install playwright by running as root user to install the operating system dependencies.

+I did this with "sail root-shell"

+Then ->  npm init playwright@latest

+With the following options:

+✔ Where to put your end-to-end tests? · e2e
+✔ Add a GitHub Actions workflow? (y/N) · false
+✔ Install Playwright browsers (can be done manually via 'npx playwright install')?
+(Y/n) · true ✔ Install Playwright operating system dependencies (requires sudo / root - can be done manually via 'sudo npx playwright install-deps')? (y/N) · true

 ### Refactoring Components